Chiral numerical renormalization group: Introduction

-We then turn to study a single-channel chiral two-impurity Kondo model (2IKM).
-We find that by looking only at local impurity quantities, e.g., the impurity entropy and magnetic susceptibly, as well as the local Kondo-correlations, one cannot discern the difference between the chiral system and two separate copies of a single-impurity problem.
-Thus, at high temperatures we have a free spin at each impurity, and at low temperatures both spins are fully screened, with the crossover (Kondo) temperature $T_{K}$ independent of the distance between the impurities.
-This is actually consistent with the Bethe-ansatz solution of the Kondo problem \citep{andreiSolutionKondoProblem1983}, which has also been applied to multiple impurities coupled to a chiral channel.
-One can understand this by the following hand-waving argument: Due to the absence of backscattering, the only thing that can happen to an incoming electron is forward scattering off the first impurity, at most acquiring some phase-shift, and then forward scattering off the second impurity.
-For temperatures below $T_{K}$ one therefore simply obtains a $\pi/2$ phase-shift for each impurity.
+We then turn to study a single-channel chiral two-impurity Anderson model (in the local-moment limit).
+We find that by looking only at local impurity quantities, e.g., the impurity entropy and magnetic susceptibly, one cannot discern the difference between the chiral system and two separate copies of a single-impurity problem.
+Thus, at high temperatures, we have a free spin at each impurity, and at low temperatures both spins are fully screened, with the crossover (Kondo) temperature $T_{K}$ independent of the distance between the impurities.
+This is actually consistent with the Bethe-ansatz solution of the Kondo problem \citep{andreiSolutionKondoProblem1983,tsvelickExactResultsTheory1983}, which has also been applied to multiple impurities coupled to a chiral channel.
+It can also be explained by the following intuitive argument: Due to the absence of backscattering, the first impurity cannot ``know'' about the second, and thus ``behaves'' as in the single-impurity case.
+Applying a PT transformation, the same holds for the second (last) impurity.
 We point out that both in our solution, and implicitly in the Bethe-ansatz solution, one assumes some (possibly small) separation between the impurities.
 Thus, neither solution is applicable to two impurities exactly at the same point, but such a case is trivial, corresponding to an enlarged single-impurity problem, and is not the focus of this work.
-Looking at impurity-impurity correlations, we find that they do depend on the distance between the impurities, and are non-zero at low temperatures.
-This is, however, expected -- even in a trivial non-interacting bath we have spatial correlations, and once the impurities are in the strongly-coupled regime, these correlations are reflected by the impurity-impurity correlations.
-We point out that such correlations do not result in entanglement between the impurities.
+Looking at static impurity-impurity correlations, we find that they do depend on the interimpurity distance, and are nonzero at low temperatures.
+This is, however, expected---even in a trivial noninteracting chiral bath we have spatial correlations, and once the impurities are in the strongly-coupled regime, these correlations are reflected by the impurity-impurity correlations.
+Such \textit{static} correlations do not affect the local impurity physics, and we demonstrate that a local perturbation at one impurity does not affect the local physics of the other, i.e., response functions (\textit{retarded} correlations) are chiral.